joetqt/joetqt.github.io/_projects/telemetry_ifn619_2023.md

 From the plot above, I can't really see any patterns.
 The only thing that jumped out was `cell_execution` events.
 Students who had more events tended to have larger portion of `cell_execution` events.
 Apart from some outliers, we can also see there were more explorations for students who had more events.

+What I expected to see was students who were more curious would have more exploratory events, as well as executing cells and running into errors.
+Navigations should be part of the exploring, but it is also part of the general use of Jupyter notebooks.
+In addition, it is expected to see a reasonable ratio between running into errors and executing cells, indicating there were exploring the code functionality and trying to

 **Can I really use the number of events as the indicator of curiosity?** More events = more active in the environment = more curious?

 [IDEA] To look for correlation, instead of counting for how many events, I can look for how many events are associated with their assignment notebooks.
 Because I can argue that students who spend more time on their assignment are potentially more curious about learning.
 Then I can categorise them based on the number of events or proportion of events on their assignment notebooks.

+#### Where to go from here?

+- This is the beginning of the semester.
+Since this is an introductory course for stuents who are studying data analytics and data science, we can assume that most students were beginners in Python.
+The first few weeks were mainly about introducing basic Python concepts and functions and Jupyter notebooks.
+Therefore, it is expected that some students might not have many "explorations" in the Jupyter environment, because they probably didn't know what to do.
+- The next step is to look at the events throughout the semester, and I am expecting to see more explorations at the semester progressed.
+So I might need to introduce what was the topic of the week, and what was the task that I am investigating.
+- At this stage, I will focus on 3 tasks: from the beginning, middle and end of the semester.
+- Summary for what I looked at for week 2: This week was the first week after introducing the Jupyter environment, and it is the first session that students will work on some Python tasks in the Jupyter environment.
+This task asked students to import a dataset.
+If students didn't fill in the gap in the notebook, an error will be triggered.
+Therefore, it is expected to see some errors in the data.
+- Interesting: the students who were active in this task was not active throughout the semester (based on the counts of all events for the whole semester).
+Only one student from the top 10 of all events showed up in this session (don't forget there were other two studio sessions).

+### Week 6

+This was half way through the semester.
+At this stage, students had already been working on mostly structured data and some unstructured data.
+Therefore, there should be familiar with common data structures and Python functions.
+The event counts were generally higher (almost doubled) for this week and last week.

+This week focused on data visualisation.
+By looking at the data activity against the recording, there was a peak at 11:23.
+During that time, the lecturer has already demonstrated code how to improve the visualisation by adding labels and titles.
+The lecturer asked students to improve a plot by referring back to a code provided earlier in the class.
+During 11:20-11:24, students were working on the task, and around 11:25, the lecturer started demonstrating the solution.

+27 students had some activities during that 10 minute period, however, 21 students engaged with the activities.
+Interesting thing I found so far is that some students tended to use the class time working on their assignments.

+[CONTINUE]: I modified the visualisation code, and now it displays better than earlier.
+But I haven't had a chance to modify week 2's visualisation yet.
+Also need to interpret week 6's visualisation.
+Looks promising as there are more exploration than week 2.